coc-extensions/coc-powershell/CONTRIBUTING.md

 In order to help other folks out with their questions:

-- Go to the issue tracker and [filter open issues by the `support` label](https://github.com/neoclide/coc.nvim/issues?q=is%3Aopen+is%3Aissue+label%3Asupport).
 - Read through the list until you find something that you're familiar enough with to give an answer to.
 - Respond to the issue with whatever details are needed to clarify the question, or get more details about what's going on.
 - Once the discussion wraps up and things are clarified, either close the issue, or ask the original issue filer (or a maintainer) to close it for you.